kgateway-dev/kgateway/docs/content/cli/glooctl_install_gateway_enterprise.md

       --kubeconfig string    kubeconfig to use, if not standard one -n, --namespace string     namespace to install gloo into (default "gloo-system") -u, --upgrade              Upgrade an existing v1 gateway installation to use v2 CRDs.
 Set this when upgrading from v0.17.x or earlier versions of gloo
-      --values string        Values for the Gloo Helm chart -v, --verbose              If true, output from kubectl commands will print to stdout/stderr --with-admin-console   install gloo and a read-only version of its admin console
+      --values stringArray   Values for the Gloo Helm chart -v, --verbose              If true, output from kubectl commands will print to stdout/stderr --with-admin-console   install gloo and a read-only version of its admin console
 ```